IP Spoofing Definition

-Does Avi Protect Against IP Spoofing?
+Does the VMware NSX Advanced Load Balancer Protect Against IP Spoofing?

-For most applications, Avi Vantage is the last line of defense, directly exposed to untrusted public networks.
-Avi Vantage Service Engines (SEs) protect application traffic by detecting and mitigating a wide range of Layer 4-7 network attacks including various common denial of service (DoS) attacks and distributed DoS (DDoS) attacks.
+For most applications, Vantage is the last line of defense, directly exposed to untrusted public networks.
+Vantage Service Engines (SEs) protect application traffic by detecting and mitigating a wide range of Layer 4-7 network attacks including various common denial of service (DoS) attacks and distributed DoS (DDoS) attacks.

 Learn more here.